mizvol/gephi-tutorials/SigmaJS exporter/README.md

 ![Plugins](https://raw.githubusercontent.com/mizvol/gephi-tutorials/master/SigmaJS%20exporter/images/Plugins.png)

-2. Open GEXF file in Gephi (File->Open...).
+2. Open GEXF file in Gephi (`File->Open...`).
 In this example, we are going to work with a subsample of English Wikipedia.
 The most popular pages over the period 16-31 August 2018.
 3. Compute (any) layout.
-To start with, compute Multigravity Force Atlas 2.
+Let's start with **Multigravity Force Atlas 2**.

 Parameters: